bonfire-engine/bonfire-engine.github.io/v3.0/doc/overview.md

 ---

-It is composed of several components that are rendered according to the layer diagram below.
+Bonfire is composed of several components that are rendered according to the layer diagram below.

 <img src="_media/layers.png" width="600"/>